 ++ I follow the Right FACTs and eat clean 6 days a week.
 But I try to take one day each week for what I call a ‘Free Day’ where we forget all the rules and just eat for fun.
 Sometimes on a Free Day, Maria and I go over to my Mom’s house for ‘very un-portioned controlled dinners!’
 We also have a favorite pizza place (Front Room Pizza) in Lakewood, about 20 minutes from our house.
 Thanksgiving, birthdays, special nights out… these are all good times for my Free Days.

 Don’t ever think you don’t have time to eat right frequently throughout the day.
 The list of my meals from yesterday which you just reviewed takes me less than an hour to prepare and eat.
 Of course my Nutrition Shakes I can blend up and chug down in just a couple minutes.
 Lunch takes me about 10 minutes.
 And dinner is 30-40 minutes.
 When you plan ahead of time and you prepare in advance, you’ll find you save time and money with the Eating for Life style.
 And best of all, when you eat this way your body will get stronger, leaner, healthier, more energetic and you’ll feel good!
 Now give it a try and let me know what you think! =)

-—- Here, below, are three more of my favorite Eating for Life dinners — Click on the photos to see the recipes! —-
+—- Here, below, are three more of my favorite Eating for Life dinners that you can find in the Eating for Life Book —-